radareorg/radare2-book/basic_commands/mapping_files.md

 [0x00000000]> px @ 0x499999
 ```

 Unmap files using the `o-` command.
-Pass required file descriptor to it as an argument:
+Pass the required file descriptor to it as an argument:

 ```
 [0x00000000]> o-14